Growoya | The Story Behind our Ollas

 It means anyone can access organic food, without spending a fortune.
 It creates pride, responsibility and ownership in neighborhoods that might sometimes feel hopeless.

 We’ve seen the personal benefits of gardening in our own lives—it calms our minds, makes us notice and respond to our environment, and connects us to the food we eat every day.
 It’s so powerful to watch a tiny seed turn into abundance, and then feed our families.

 By making it easier to water, we see gardens popping up in places people would have thought were off-limits in the past: rooftops, sidewalks, boulevards, traffic circles, mobile trucks.
 We’re here for it.

-Water is becoming more and more scarce.
-It is estimated that 36 US states are currently facing water shortages.
-Overall consumption has spiked and gardening plays a role.
-We want gardening to continue to grow and we want gardeners to feel good about how they use water.
+But we’ve also seen challenges.
+Water is becoming scarce, and around 36 US states are facing water shortages.
+We want gardeners to reduce their impact and feel good about how they use water.

 We’ll help you save water, you keep on growing your garden.

 P.S.
 We love supporting local communities.
 Find out about our [school garden program.]

 [Learn more about how Oyas save water [ insert link to how Oyas work ]